-Oeko-tex is one of the oldest and most reliable standards out there.
+Oeko-Tex is one of the oldest and most reliable standards out there.
 Although less recognizable by customers outside of Europe, when you see it on a product you can be certain it’s been tested for hundreds of chemicals and harmful substances.
-Those include substances in the ready product but also substances that are activated and become harmful during the normal use of the product.
+These include substances in the ready product but also substances that are activated and become harmful during the normal use of the product.

 It requires low emission of volatile organic compounds (VOCs) and formaldehyde from foam, whilst it also bans the use of some chemical flame retardants, colorants and allergenic dyes.